PRESENTATION: Learning to unlearn – Journeying beyond performative allyship and the transformative power of anti-racist work.

 About Pavi (Pavithra)

-Pavithra Sarma (aka Natarajan) is a Brown, cis womxn from the city of Chennai (the capital city of Tamil Nadu) in the South of India who considers herself to be a new Scot now having lived in Scotland for a while.
+Pavithra Sarma (aka Natarajan) is a Brown, cis woman from the city of Chennai (the capital city of Tamil Nadu) in the South of India who considers herself to be a new Scot now having lived in Scotland for a while.
 She is an anti-racism consultant, activist, community engagement facilitator and researcher based in Edinburgh.
 She is also a writer, doula, birth educator, musician, an ethical entrepreneur and home educating parent whose interests are varied but very entwined as she writes and explores racism and different forms of oppression across many spheres and disciplines.
-Her research and work have been inter-disciplinary and across the fields of ecology, environment, maternity, sociology, social justice and human rights.
-She loves writing poetry, is a comics buff and her pronouns are she/her.
+Her research and work have been inter-disciplinary across the fields of ecology, environment, maternity, sociology, social justice and human rights.
+She also loves writing poetry and is a comics buff.

 Pavi is also one of the co-founders and co-directors of the ‘Anti-Racism Early Years Collective’ (AREYC) that is looking at challenging and addressing the barriers impacting racial justice and systemic change within the Early Years in Scotland.
 The AREYC are a collective of teachers, practitioners, academics and activists who are very passionate about Scotland being at the forefront of anti-racist practice in the Early Years.

-She experienced a lot of institutionalised racism during both of her pregnancies and birth and it spurred her to explore her maternity rights and research all of her childbirth options in the UK.
-Her experiences as an immigrant mum who was passionate about womxn’s rights and autonomy and wanting to provide a support system for other migrant and immigrant womxn and femmes, led her to qualifying as a birth / antenatal educator and doula.
-She has witnessed and dealt with systemic racism in education, academia, NHS / maternity, community engagement, within the government and, needless to say, come to understand while combating it that, as much as she has wanted to stay positive and not ‘see it everywhere’, racism is all-pervasive since it is so deeply embedded and systemic.
+Pavi also experienced a lot of institutionalised racism during both of her pregnancies and births and it spurred her to explore her maternity rights and research all of her childbirth options in the UK.
+Her experiences as an immigrant mum who was and is passionate about women’s rights, autonomy and wanting to provide a support system for other migrant and immigrant women and femmes, led her to qualifying as a birth / antenatal educator and doula.
+She has witnessed and dealt with systemic racism in education, academia, NHS / maternity, community engagement, within the government and, needless to say, came to understand while combating it that, as much as she has wanted to stay positive and not ‘see it everywhere’, racism is all-pervasive since it is so deeply embedded within structures and is systemic.
 As a doula and birth educator, she has often witnessed overt, interpersonal and systematic racism unfold right in front of her, not to mention the different forms of racism and oppression she and her family have experienced.

-She believes in never forgetting her roots, remembering and paying homage to the anti-racism activists who fought for their present and future, so we could be here today and in the recognition that change is possible with a lot of reflection, willingness to be open, hard work and in what we want our humanity to look like for our children and future generations.
+Pavi believes in never forgetting her roots, remembering and paying homage to the anti-racism activists who fought for their present and future, paving the way for activists today and in the recognition that change is possible with a lot of reflection, willingness to be open, hard work and how we want to shape humanity for our children and future generations.

 CERES podcast on the 12th November, 2020.